drivetribe/fuck-this/README.md

 };
 ```

-When `reducers` is passed to `stateComponent`, each reducer have a corresponding **action** created and provided to the render function as a prop.
+These `reducers`, when passed to `stateComponent`, each have a corresponding **action** generated.
+These actions are passed to the render function as a prop.

 An action is called like this: